awsdocs/amazon-ec2-user-guide/doc_source/efa-start-nccl-base.md

 1. Choose **Launch Instance**\.

-1. On the **Choose an AMI** page, choose one of the following AMIs: Amazon Linux, Amazon Linux 2, RHEL 7\.6, RHEL 7\.7, CentOS 7, Ubuntu 16\.04, and Ubuntu 18\.04\.
+1. On the **Choose an AMI** page, choose one of the following AMIs: Amazon Linux, Amazon Linux 2, RHEL 7\.6, RHEL 7\.7, RHEL 7\.8, CentOS 7, Ubuntu 16\.04, and Ubuntu 18\.04\.

 1. On the **Choose an Instance Type** page, select `p3dn.24xlarge` and then choose **Next: Configure Instance Details**\.